Tour Dates: Throughout July / August 2020 please enquire

 Leader: Chris Townend

 Included in cost: Accommodation in twin en-suite rooms, breakfast from day 2 until day 4, a Cream Tea on one day, ground transport to/from Exmouth train station, the East Devon Commons and services of the leader.

 Not included in cost: Travel to/from Exmouth, lunches or dinners, any drinks and travel insurance.

 Single Supplement: £60

 The footpaths along the river are flat whereas the terrain on the heathland and coastal paths will be undulating.
-Walking distances will be around 8 – 10 miles over the three days.
+Walking distances will be around 6 – 8 miles per day.

 Climate: Variable as with most British Summers!